privacyguides/privacyguides.org/docs/encryption.md

     ![Cryptomator logo](/assets/img/encryption-software/cryptomator.svg){ align=right }

-    **Cryptomator** makes it easy for you to upload files to the cloud in a virtual encrypted filesystem.
+    **Cryptomator** makes it easy for you to upload files to the cloud in a virtual encrypted file system.

-    Some of the libraries have been [audited](https://cryptomator.org/open-source/) by [cure53](https://cryptomator.org/audits/2017-11-27%20crypto%20cure53.pdf).
+    Some of the Cryptomator Crypto Libraries have been [audited](https://cryptomator.org/open-source/) by [Cure53](https://cryptomator.org/audits/2017-11-27%20crypto%20cure53.pdf).
+The scope of those libraries included [cryptolib](https://github.com/cryptomator/cryptolib), [cryptofs](https://github.com/cryptomator/cryptofs), [siv-mode](https://github.com/cryptomator/siv-mode) and [cryptomator-objc-cryptor](https://github.com/cryptomator/cryptomator-objc-cryptor).
+It did not include [cryptolib-swift](https://github.com/cryptomator/cryptolib-swift) which is now used on iOS.

     [Visit cryptomator.org](https://cryptomator.org){ .md-button .md-button--primary } [Privacy Policy](https://cryptomator.org/privacy){ .md-button }